Siphon880gh/devbrain/AWS Cloud/__Tutorials/AWS Challenges.md

 https://github.com/muhtarudinsiregar/flask-php-docker

 EC2 Docker
-Challenge A: EC2 on ECS
-Challenge B: EC2 as a compute server
+Challenge A: EC2 on ECS - Deploy any of the above Challenge B: EC2 as a compute server - Deploy any of the above